 Hands down, more pros and people serious about kicking and playing soccer use the Adidas Copa Mundial soccer cleats.
 I used ‘Copas’ throughout my college career and it is still the most preferred kicking shoe among specialists in the NFL.
 Watch any NFL game and you will see one out of every few kickers or punters wearing them.
-Adidas Copa Mundial soccer cleats are of the higest quality and made in Germany.
+Adidas Copa Mundial soccer cleats are of the highest quality and made in Germany.
 Both Kickers and Punters can benefit from kangaroo leather soccer cleats like the Copas.
+Please note that in 2016, many states began a ban on the selling of kangaroo leather cleats, but you can still find them in many specialty soccer stores and some online stores including Amazon.

 Why do I recommend these cleats?